beautiful-code/bc-website/content/case-studies/revolutionizing-workflow-creation-with-a-natural-language-ai-agent.md

 slug: "revolutionizing-workflow-creation-with-a-natural-language-ai-agent"
 title: "Revolutionizing Workflow Creation with a Natural Language AI Agent"
 industry: "Technology"
-heroImage: "/case-studies/revolutionizing-workflow-creation-with-a-natural-language-ai-agent/hero-image.svg"
+heroImage: "/case-studies/revolutionizing-workflow-creation-with-a-natural-language-ai-agent/revolutionizing-workflow-creation-with-a-natural-language-ai-agent.svg"
-problemStatement: "Users found manual workflow creation complex and time-consuming, creating a high barrier to entry that limited wider adoption of their powerful automation platform."
+problemStatement: "The client's promise to \"democratize automation\" was failing.
+The platform's steep learning curve meant that only a small handful of highly trained power users could create workflows.
+The vast majority of business users ( the target audience ) were shut out, severely limiting company-wide adoption and putting the platform at risk of being replaced by simpler, less powerful competitors."
-clientInfo: "A provider of a no-code/low-code platform for business process and workflow automation."
+clientInfo: "A provider of a robust, enterprise-grade automation suite designed to be used by \"citizen developers\" (non-technical business users) within large organizations like banks and insurance companies."
 # clientImage: "/case-studies/revolutionizing-workflow-creation-with-a-natural-language-ai-agent/client-logo.svg"
 outcomes:
   - outcome: "Empowered non-technical users to build their own automations."